rimorgin/Login/README.md

 ## About The Project

-This project contains about registration of barangay residents with facial recognition, promoting transparency with the barangay residents, and for advancement of technology used in the barangay.
+This project contains registration of barangay residents with facial recognition, promoting transparency with the barangay residents, and for advancement of technology used in the barangay.

 # Homepage
 ![image](https://github.com/rimorgin/sta-ana-brgy-management/blob/main/src/assets/homepage.png)